 Tree-lined boulevards, pop-up tango lessons on street corners, reggae music, and a wealth of landmarks make Argentina's capital city an ideal location for a study abroad experience.

 Big city living comes to pass in beautiful Mendoza, found in Argentina's wine country.
-While featuring a ton of activities for nightlife, great dining, and many entertainment scenes, this city also has many tranquil areas, and is known for being very "green!"
+While featuring a ton of activities for nightlife, great dining, and many entertainment scenes, this city also has its share of tranquil areas, and is known for being very "green!"
 Its location at the foot of the Andes Mountains certainly doesn't hurt, either!

 If you prefer to experience a different side of Argentina, one that is not found in the oft-visited Buenos Aires, Mendoza is the city for you.
-It is a perfect destination for lovers of the outdoors (or you regular ol' adventure-seekers).
+It is a perfect destination for lovers of the outdoors.

 How to Choose a Program

 Now that you've made the exciting decision to study abroad here, all you need to do is select which program you're going to participate in.
 While it can feel overwhelming at times, we've made a cheat sheet to help make your decision process a little clearer.

 Take advantage of your time spent in Argentina by selecting a program that gives you opportunities to study the local language—Spanish!
-An incredibly useful and widespread language, Spanish is the language of Argentinian's everyday life.
+An incredibly useful and widespread language, Spanish is the language of everyday life in Argentina.
 Don't make the mistake of not taking language study seriously enough.